pragathoys/ipfs-simple-website/README.md

 IPFS stands for Inter-planetary File System and it is a peer-to-peer mechanism to save and distribute files.

 To quote the original explanation:
-"A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open."
+_*"A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open."*_

+You can learn more about it at the official website https://ipfs.io/ .

 ## Pre-requisities

+### Local machine

+We assume that you are working on the Ubuntu Linux distribution.

 ### Install IPFS CLI or IPFS Desktop